job/aclhound/INSTALL-CONFIG.md

  &quot;aclhound init&quot;

-This little setup part of ACLHound asks you 3 questions: username, location and wether or not you'd like to clone the repository data (configured in the aclhound.conf)
+This little setup part of ACLHound asks you 3 questions: username, location and whether or not you'd like to clone the repository data (configured in the aclhound.conf)

 ## **Jenkins integration**